integrations/microsoft-teams/Readme.md

 Below features are enabled by default, and can be disabled with the `@github unsubscribe owner/repo [feature]` command:
 - issues - Opened / closed / ReOpened
 - pulls - New / merged / Close / ReOpen
-- commits - New commits on the default branch (usually master)
+- commits - New commits on the default branch (usually main)
 - comments - New comments on issues and pull requests

 These are disabled by default, and can be enabled with the '@github subscribe owner/repo [feature]' command: